eddieantonio/project-useful-monorepo/README.md

  - `enhance-using-decaf.py` -- reads `sample.pickle` and enhances the error
    messages using the Decaf CLI.
 The output is `decaf.pickle`.
    You will need the `decaf-cli.jar`, obtainable [here][decaf-cli].
- - `create-assignments.py` -- assign PEMs for each rater to rate
+ - `create-assignments.py` -- assign PEMs for each rater to rate for either the pilot set or the full set
  - `combine-answers.py` -- combine answers from all raters

 [decaf-cli]: https://github.com/eddieantonio/decaf/releases/tag/v3.3-cli